Financially reviewed by Patrick Flood, CFA.

 While Bridgewater is constantly watching the market and the economy, Dalio himself admits that he can’t predict the future, thus the need for a portfolio that mitigates the financial impact of unexpected economic events, known as black swan events.
 The All Weather Portfolio becomes especially attractive during periods of market turmoil, particularly for investors who have a low risk tolerance and/or are primarily concerned with capital preservation.

-Note that the All Weather Portfolio as it is prescribed is not based on true risk parity of the assets.
+Note that the All Weather Portfolio as it is prescribed is not based on true risk parity of the assets, but it is pretty close.
 It is simply the product of an interview between Tony Robbins and Ray Dalio in which Dalio suggested that these weightings, without leverage, would be suitable and easy to manage for the average investor.
 Dalio even suggested that these weightings “would not be exact or perfect.”
 I explore options for actual risk parity below later on in this post.
 In fairness, the real All Weather Fund at Bridgewater – after which this portfolio is modeled – seems to be based on risk parity of the 4 economic seasons listed below.

 As the name suggests, the All Weather Portfolio is designed to be able to “weather” any storm.
 It uses asset class diversification based on seasonality in the interest of limiting volatility and drawdowns.
 The holdings and the allocations thereof correspond to Dalio’s view on economic “seasons.”
 Dalio’s strategy and expertise are so pervasive that the phrase “all weather” is now used to describe other portfolios that behave like his in surviving any economic climate, e.g. “investing in an all weather portfolio.”